What We Do

 Thank you to City Council District 3 Councilor Erik Bottcher for providing funding for trees around our school!

 Now it's our time to step up.
-Tree pit guards increase the chance of these young trees surviving by ~30%, and reduce animal waste and trash from accumulating in the pits — lowering the incidence of rats and mice.
+Tree pit guards increase the chance of these young trees surviving by ~30%, and reduce animal waste and trash from accumulating in the beds — lowering the incidence of rats and mice.

 Outdoor Lending Library 📘